-The JCRC hires college and graduate students interested in serving as Interns in the Fall, Winter/Spring and Summer terms.
+The JCRC hires college and graduate students interested in serving as Interns in the Fall or Spring Semesters and/or Summer.

 Interns support work within the JCRC's 4 main pillars of government relations, Israel advocacy, intergroup relations, and have the opportunity to participate in exciting and meaningful projects that provide a unique lens through which to view our dynamic organization in action.
 JCRC Interns are involved in all aspects of our programs including legislative activities, research, event planning and publicity and policy development.

 Our Summer and Fall, 2020 intern positions have been filled.
 Please check back in the Fall for our Spring Semester, 2021 internships.

 Interns will be mentored by a staff member at the JCRC, and will have significant opportunities to interact with the entire staff.

 • Research/monitor upcoming legislation pertinent to our mission

 • Observe County Council sessions and monitor key discussions and legislation

 • Assist in planning and staffing Advocacy Days